 A big problem in the state and the nation involves health care costs, according to Carney.
 Former Gov. Jack Markell was unsuccessful in his proposals to rein in soaring health care costs for state employees.
 Carney made no reference to that effort.

-In a panel discussion that followed Carney’s remarks, Kevin Kelly, president of Leon Weiner and Associates, north Wilmington, said one of the problems in jump-starting growth is a hostile development environment in New Castle.
+In a panel discussion that followed Carney’s remarks, Kevin Kelly, chairman of Leon Weiner and Associates, north Wilmington, said one of the problems in jump-starting growth is a hostile development environment in New Castle.

-Kelly, a former president of the National Association of Home Builders said that even areas known to be tough for developers, such as Philadelphia and the Washington, D.C. area pose fewer problems that the state’s northernmost county.
+Kelly, a former chairman of the National Association of Home Builders said that even areas known to be tough for developers, such as Philadelphia and the Washington, D.C. area pose fewer problems that the state’s northernmost county.

 One of the development success stories is the Town of Middletown, with panel member Kenneth Branner describing the municipality’s strategy.